-It is compulsory that all students studying in Australia have Health Insurance.
+It is compulsory that all students studying in Australia have Health Insurance

-- Course fees vary depending on the selected course (all material fees included in the course fee)
+- Course fees vary depending on the selected course

 For international students, OSHC fee and first semester course fee must be paid prior to commencement of course.
 Upon receipt of funds, a COE will be issued for you to lodge with your visa application.
 Prior to the start of each semester an invoice will be issued and must be paid before that semester starts.
 Please note that payment plans are available for all courses on offer at CBTC.